aakashs07/aakashs07.github.io/index.md

 _Ongoing_

 Quest: What are pragmatic/thematic categories?
 What is the relation between the attributes of such categories and frame elements of a semantic frame?  (with Jintae Lee)
 - **T**2.
-A method that uses the word embedding space to capture pragmatic categories, i.e., categories defined by sharing pragmatic contexts such as of evaluating leaders or products. _(Selected for oral presentation in INFORMS Annual Meeting 2019)_
+A method that uses the word embedding space to capture pragmatic categories, i.e., categories defined by sharing pragmatic contexts such as of evaluating leaders or products. _(Invited for oral presentation in INFORMS Annual Meeting 2019)_

 Quest: Can we capture a semantic view of a social phenomenon such as stereotyping or judgements using word embeddings? (with Jintae Lee)
 - **T**3.
 Perceived Leader-Gender Role-Congruity: A text-mining tool to measure the degree of congruence between leader-role and gender-role perceptions in the business context. _(Poster acceptance in International Conference on Computational Social Science 2019)_